bryanlharris/edsm/docs/functions/sanity.md

 ## `_discover_settings_files`

-Return dictionaries mapping table names to the JSON settings files for the bronze, silver and gold layers.
+Return dictionaries mapping table names to the JSON settings files for the bronze, silver, silver sample and gold layers.

 ## `validate_settings`